 If you think about it logically, the chances of making money doing a minimal amount work simply aren't high – other than, perhaps, for the people making money scamming others.
-Think twice before you click on anything that sounds too good to be true – it is.
+Again, think twice before you click on anything that sounds too good to be true – it is.

 Find Company Information

-If you're still not sure — and remember, companies can be very creative about how they advertise their opportunities because they want you to think that the position is legitimate — there are places to research work-at-home companies.
+If you're still not sure — and remember, companies can be very creative about how they advertise their opportunities because they want you to think that the position is legitimate — there are places to research work-at-home jobs at legitimate companies.

 - Better Business Bureau (BBB): Enter the company name or the website into the Better Business Bureau search box to find out whether there have been complaints and whether the company has an unsatisfactory record with the Bureau.
-I entered the name of a company I was interested in and found there had been seven complaints, all of which were unresolved and discovered that the company's record was unsatisfactory.
+I entered the name of a company I was interested in and found there had been seven complaints, all of which were unresolved.